Hugo-build/chat4MonteCarlo/README.md

 The API key should be in **"OpenAI-compatible"** format.

-Simply run the app - it will show a beautiful web-based setup wizard:
+Simply run the app - it will show a user-friendly web-app interface:

 ```bash
 streamlit run app.py